bors-ng/bors-ng.github.io/PULL_REQUEST_TEMPLATE.md

 - [ ] Find a screenshot

-And, this should be the last thing you do:
+And, this should be the last thing the writer does:

-- [ ] Create, and link in, next month's PR
+- [ ] Create, and link in, next month's PR, so that the published edition links to the next one